 Employees in Los Angeles only: Employees may only use up to a maximum of 48 hours (or 6 days, whichever is larger) of paid sick leave per year.

-Employees in San Diego only: Employees may only use up to a maximum of 40 hours (or five days, whichever is larger) of paid sick leave per year.

 Employees in San Francisco, Berkeley, Emeryville, Oakland, Santa Monica and West Hollywood only: There is no limit to the amount of accrued paid sick leave an employee can use for paid sick leave permissible uses (defined below) on an annual basis, provided the employee has such leave available in their sick leave bank and subject to the applicable maximum accrual cap set forth above.

 Employees may begin using accrued sick leave as of their 90th day of employment in increments as little as 1 hour and as much as a full work day, based on the length of the scheduled time that was missed.
 You may use accrued paid sick leave for: